-Anastrazole is an aromatase-inhibiting drug indicated for treatment of breast cancer after surgery, as well as for metastasis in both pre and post-menopausal women.
+Anastrozole is an aromatase-inhibiting drug indicated for treatment of breast cancer after surgery, as well as for metastasis in both pre and post menopausal women.
 It is non-steroidal and works via reversible inhibition.

 Irreversible steroidal inhibitors, such as exemestane, forms a permanent and deactivating bond with the aromatase enzyme.

 Exemestane is an oral steroidal aromatase inhibitor that is used in ER-positive breast cancer in addition to surgery and/or radiation in postmenopausal women.